A Little Bit About Me…

 For starters, I’m Alex.

-To point out the obvious, I have a very disabling case of chronic migraine along with a few other chronic conditions that fluctuate and impact the way I comfortably live my life.
+I have a very disabling case of chronic migraine along with a few other chronic conditions that fluctuate and impact the way I comfortably live my life.
 A few years ago I took a step back from the demands of the world to prioritize my health.
-I left school and work, spent a portion of time completely bedbound, and began to slowly rebuild my health and adjust my outlook on life in order to carve out a space where I could thrive, even if medical advancements didn’t allow the thriving to exist without pain.
+I left school and work, spent a portion of time completely bedbound, and began to slowly rebuild my health and my life in order to carve out a space where I could thrive, even if medical advancements didn’t allow the thriving to exist without pain.

 I’ve wanted to be a weather girl, a detective, a journalist, a psychologist, an architect, an interior designer, an astronaut, and a volcanologist.